Created on: 2017-06-27 12:37:49

 Voluntary initiativesKorea Development Bank (KDB) has committed itself to the following voluntary standards:

-KDC's commitments on corporate social responsibility can be seen here (click on English/Investor Relations/Sustainability).
+Korea Development Bank's webpage on corporate social responsibility can be seen here [click on English/investor relations/sustainability].